Kenny Hotz

-Kenneth Joel Hotz (born May 3, 1967) is a Canadian comedy writer, producer, entertainer and television personality.
-He is best known as the star of the reality comedy show Kenny vs. Spenny alongside Spencer Rice.
+Kenneth Joel Hotz (born May 3, 1967) is a Canadian comedy writer, filmmaker, entertainer and television personality.
+He is best known as the star of the former reality comedy show Kenny vs. Spenny (2003–2010) alongside Spencer Rice.
 Hotz is the creator of the FX series Testees, and Kenny Hotz's Triumph of the Will.
 Between 2004 and 2006, he served as a staff writer (and later occasional writer) for South Park.
-Hotz has directed a number of films including Pitch, It Don't Cost Nothin' to Say Good Morning and Subscribe.
-He also co-directed the music video for the song Monophobia by Deadmau5.
-Hotz is a regular contributor for Vice Media and began his career as a war correspondent and photo-journalist during the Gulf War.
+Hotz has directed a number of films, including Pitch, It Don't Cost Nothin' to Say Good Morning, The Papal Chase and Subscribe.
+He also co-directed the music video for the song "Monophobia" by Deadmau5.
+Hotz is a regular contributor for Vice Media and began his career as a war correspondent and photojournalist during the Gulf War.

 Early life and education

-Hotz was born to a Jewish family and graduated from the Forest Hill Collegiate Institute.
+Hotz was born to a Jewish family and as a child attended the United Synagogue Day School, later graduating from Forest Hill Collegiate Institute.
 In 1992, Hotz graduated from the Media Arts program at the Ryerson Polytechnical Institute.
 Hotz met Spencer Rice in high school, and the pair later went on to direct films together and create Kenny vs Spenny.
 As a teenager and young adult, Hotz dealt cannabis.